2011 Egyptian revolution: Results

+Scholars have noted that the broad coalition which formed during the uprising began to fragment shortly after Mubarak stepped down.
+Political Scientist Benjamin Abrams (2024) describes the fragment as "movement split," where revolutionary alliances split into different factions after the initial goal had been completed.
+In the Egyptian Revolution, the conservative faction was satisfied with the removal of Mubarak and was focused on restoring stability, while the more radical groups pushed for more extensive reform to the existing political, economic, and social systems.
+The split factions made it difficult to produce a unified negotiating position during the transition period.
+The loss of unity made it difficult for the coalition to challenge the Supreme Council of the Armed Forces (SCAF), ultimately leading to the rise of military authority in the months following the uprising.

+Building on this perspective, political scientist Mostafa Shehata (2018) dives into the post-revolution fragmentation between political factions and their inability to form a unified front.
+According to Shehata, opposition parties and new movements faced distrust, competition, and weak internal structures, which hindered the democratic front's success.
+The incomplete organization of party politics, combined with an absence of coordination between revolutionary actors, explains why early democratic gains were quickly undermined during the transition.
+This disorganization made it easier for the previously mentioned Supreme Council of the Armed Forces to reemerge in power, embracing authoritarian ideals.

 The government cracked down on the media, halting internet access (a primary means of opposition communication) with the help of London-based Vodafone.
 Journalists were harassed by supporters of the regime, eliciting condemnation from the Committee to Protect Journalists, European countries and the United States.
 Narus, a subsidiary of Boeing, sold the Mubarak government surveillance equipment to help identify dissidents.

 Reforms

-The revolution's primary demands, chanted at every protest, were bread (jobs), freedom, social justice and human dignity.
+The revolution's primary demands, chanted at every protest, were bread (also jobs and other material needs), freedom, social justice and human dignity.
 The fulfillment of these demands has been uneven and debatable.
 Demands stemming from the main four include the following:

 On 17 February, an Egyptian prosecutor ordered the detention of three former ministers (interior minister Habib el-Adli, tourism minister Zuhair Garana and housing minister Ahmed el-Maghrabi) and steel magnate Ahmed Ezz pending trial for wasting public funds.
 The public prosecutor froze the bank accounts of Adli and his family following accusations that over E£4 million ($680,000) were transferred to his personal account by a businessman.
 The foreign minister was requested to contact European countries to freeze the other defendants' accounts.

 That day, the United States announced that it would give Egypt $150 million in aid to help it transition towards democracy.
-U.S. Secretary of State Hillary Clinton said that William J. Burns (undersecretary of state for political affairs) and David Lipton (a senior White House adviser on international economics) would travel to Egypt the following week.
+US Secretary of State Hillary Clinton said that William J. Burns (undersecretary of state for political affairs) and David Lipton (a senior White House adviser on international economics) would travel to Egypt the following week.